 There’s a Prostitute in My Rental Property!

-You’ve probably heard the saying… “Pimpin’ aint easy”… And after my recent experience I can verify that this is 100% true.
-Especially when you don’t even know you’ve been pimpin’ to begin with!
+You’ve probably heard the saying… “Pimpin’ aint easy”… And after my recent experience I can verify that this is 100% true!
+Especially since I didn’t even know I was pimpin’ to begin with!

 I’ve been a real estate investor (please note this is just a fancy name for “slumlord”) for a while now.
 I’ve seen my fair share of bad tenants.
 Late rent, evictions, trashed houses, squatters, police reports, etc. etc..
 But this latest tenant experience tops my list.

 Today I’d like to share a story with you about the time I discovered that one of my rental properties was being run as a brothel.

 Now, I know what you’re thinking, so let’s just get all the jokes out of the way upfront…